origami-z/TypeScript-Interface-Sorter/README.md

 ## Features

-This extension allows you to sort properties of TypeScript interface.
+This extension allows you to sort members of TypeScript interface and type declaration.

 ![before command](./images/demo_before.png "Before sorting interface")